ProgramAZ101/Free.99/README.md

 # Free.99

-Free resources that I've collected over the years, to help others learn to program
+Free resources collected over the years, to help others learn to program

 ## The Approach

-As time go on, I will write less (to let you stand on your own and because I have to type all of this)
+As time go on, the instruction will be less and less (to let you stand on your own and because this need to be all typed out)

 ### Practice before Theory: